Breaking 100: Golf Tips for Beginners to Improve your Game

 Are you one of those people who just can’t seem to break 100?
 Well, there’s hope for you yet!
-With these golf tips, you’ll be able to shave strokes off your game and finally break that century mark.
+With these golf tips for beginners, you’ll be able to shave strokes off your game and finally break that century mark.

 We’re going to cover 4 areas to focus on in an effort to do this:

 If you want to start breaking 100, the first thing you need to do is analyze your game.
 What are your strengths and weaknesses?
 Once you know this, you can start working on improving the areas that need work.

 One of the best ways to analyze your game is to keep a scorecard.
 Every time you play, make a note of how many strokes it took you to complete each hole.
 At the end of the round, add up your total and see where you need improvement.

 Another way to analyze your game is to get a lesson from a professional golf instructor.
 They’ll be able to watch your best golf swing and help you identify any flaws.
 Then, they can give you specific exercises and drills to help correct those flaws.

 One of the biggest problems beginner golf club sets have is their grip.
 Make sure you’re holding the club correctly in your hands; if you’re not, it will be very difficult to make solid contact with the ball.

 There are a few different ways to grip a golf club.
 The most common is the overlap grip, where the pinky finger on your trail hand overlaps the index finger on your lead hand.
 Another option is the interlock grip, where the pinky and index fingers on both hands interlock.
 And finally, there’s the 10-finger grip, which is also known as the baseball grip.
 This is where all 10 fingers are wrapped around the club.